womendrivendev/news-api/README.md

 ### Option 1 - Use pre-collected dataset

-We analysed a large number of APIs, hand-picked ones that suited our purpose and have collected ready-to-use dataset in a form of JSON.
+I've made some queries and collected a ready-to-use dataset in a JSON format, which you can find in [`data.txt`](./data.txt).

-In case of News API, we collected English news articles and blog posts that contain the words `gender AND tech`, sorted by the newest articles.
-The exact query used to collect this data can be found in [`news_api.py`](./news_api.py), and you can find the data in [`data.txt`](./data.txt).
+It contains English news articles and blog posts that match the query term `(women OR gender OR minotiry OR gap) AND tech`, sorted by the newest articles.

 You're welcome to download the file (~1MB) and explore the data.
+For example, you could use the link provided in each article to do a bit of web scraping, analyse what's being said with natural language processing tools and visualise the results.

 For a detailed explanation of the data structure, how to load the data from the file etc., pelase see the section [Working with the Data](#working-with-the-data).

 ### Option 2 - Run custom queries to collect data